ranadeepak/be-test/README.md

 <div>
 <div>
 <div>
 <p>ABC Bank receives monthly deliveries of customer statement records.
-This information is delivered in three formats CSV, XML.
+This information is delivered in two formats CSV, XML.
 These records need to be validated.</p>
 </div>
 </div>
 </div>